By Ann Zeise

 Teachers get a BA first in some subject matter, and then go a 5th year or longer to get a masters in education.
 Been there.
 Done that.
 I learned how to manage a class of about 30 kids, how to create tests, how to use various machines, how to help a non-English speaking kid learn English, the history of education.
 Stuff a classroom teacher needs to know to survive.
 There is NO correlation between what is learned at a school of education and what you need to know to teach your own children!
 (Well, it does help to know how to work a computer, but you have all picked THAT up!)

 Want to do something interesting?
-Google “School of Education” and take a look at what is being offered at various education programs.
+Google “School of Education” and take a look at what is being offered at various education programs, usually ones near you.
 Is there ONE class that would be of use to you trying to help your own children?

 Here’s Harvard’s education program —